AugurProject/augur-audits/keythereum-audit.md

 ## <a id="heading-1.2"/> About Keythereum

 Keythereum is a JavaScript tool to generate, import and export Ethereum keys.
 This provides a simple way to use the same account locally and in web wallets.
 It can be used for verifiable cold storage wallets.
-Keythereum uses the same key derivation functions (PBKDF2-SHA256 or scrypt), symmetric ciphers (AES-128-CTR or AES-128-CBC), and message authentication codes as geth.
-You can export your generated key to file, copy it to your data directory's keystore, and immediately start using it in your local Ethereum client.
+Keythereum uses the same key derivation functions, symmetric ciphers, and message authentication codes as [geth](https://github.com/ethereum/go-ethereum).

 # <a id="heading-2"/> Overview